insaafmah/SOAR/README.md

     - Define and save configurations for rocket parameters (mass, thrust, drag, parachute, launch angles, etc..)
     - Easily switch between configurations for simulation
     - Render 3D markers along the flight path at user-defined intervals, the caluclations are based on your chosen rocket parameters and interpolated weather data from a minimum of 16 data points.
-    - A launch can be simulated for all launchwindows for which data is currently available
+    - A launch can be simulated for all launchwindows for which data is currently available.
+    - Choose launch azimuth and pitch via interactive UI elements.
+        - Compass style spinner for azimuth
+        - Sliding bar for pitch
 - **Intuitive UI & navigation**
     - Persistent top-bar + drawer menu for fast navigation between map, weather, configs & sites
     - Context-sensitive info panel in the drawer